dafer660/Capstone/backend/README.md

 - Start by creating the database running the command ``createdb -U postgres casting``.

-- Then you can simply run the script ``psql -U <USER> -h localhost -d casting -a -f 'default.sql'`` and the database will have some default data in it.
+- Then you can simply run the script ``psql -U <USER> -h localhost -d casting -a -f 'casting.sql'`` and the database will have some default data in it.

 ### Production